giltene/HeapUseWatcher/README.md

 and call its updateModel() method periodically to keep the model up to date.

-C. The jar file can be used as java agent, to add optional reporting output to existing, unmodified applications.
+C. The jar file can be used as a java agent, to add optional reporting output to existing, unmodified applications.

 Example of use as a java agent: